nextorigin/gulp-pug-hyperscript/README.md

 `vjade.runtime` [defaults to](https://github.com/tdumitrescu/virtual-jade/blob/b5405858c65378828b6b27b92420dc1297a2a50e/lib/index.js#L16) `var h = require('virtual-dom/h');`.
 To use Maquette or another Hyperscript library, replace `vjade.runtime` string with the appropriate string of code.

 `class` replaces `className` attribute with the regular `class` attribute.
 This is necessary for Maquette and some other renderers.

+`marshallDataset`, when false, will prevent virtual-jade from turning `data- *` attributes into a `dataset` Object.
+This is necessary for Maquette and some other renderers.

 ## License